appropont/proficionym-api-tests/markdown/whois.md

 Failed request due to no synonyms being found for otherwise valid string.

 + Parameters
-    + word: "no-tld" (required, string) - Synonyms will be looked up for this word.
+    + domain: no-tld (required, string) - Synonyms will be looked up for this word.
 It must not have punctuation or numbers.

 ### Get an error for an invalid domain [GET]